nyxragon/Snooper/README.md

 ## Recon Workflow

 Snooper fits in the **recon phase** of bug bounty / pentesting, right after URL discovery.
-You feed it URLs to **pages and documents** (not cloud links).
+You feed it URLs to **pages and documents**.
 It fetches each one, parses the content (HTML, PDF, Office, etc.), and extracts any cloud storage links embedded inside.

 ```
 ┌─────────────────────┐     ┌─────────────────────┐     ┌─────────────────────┐